Obtain free Connecticut marriage records efficiently with the help of state and local agencies.

 More information about archived marriage records follows, which can help with genealogical research.

-Locating Archived Marriage Records for Free & Tracking Ancestry Genealogy in Connecticut
+Locating Archived Marriage Records for Free & Tracking Ancestry Genealogy in CT

 Finding older marriage records in Connecticut is possible through a few helpful resources.
 Often, people are searching for historical marriage records to support their genealogical research.
 While every town maintains historical records of marriages, searching statewide archives is another way to find needed information.